SUBSCRIBE TO OUR FREE NEWSLETTER

 Then Obama addressed the rest of the region:

-Of course, that characterisation of US policy cannot be taken entirely at face value.
+Of course, that characterization of US policy cannot be taken entirely at face value.
 His answers represent what he and his advisers regard as the most likely to fend off the assault on the Vienna agreement by an unprecedented lobbying campaign run by AIPAC and its allies.

 An optimistic reading of his remarks might interpret them as veiled allusions to diplomatic aims that Obama intends to pursue: cooperation with Iran as well as Russia on a Syrian settlement, efforts to bring Iran and Saudi Arabia together and to get them to reach an accommodation.
 But such an interpretation would exaggerate the readiness of the Obama administration to break with the political consensus in Washington about Iran and the region.

-There are obviously some differences between the administration and its pro-Israel and Saudi critics regarding Iran's regional role.
-Otherwise Obama would not even acknowledge the possibility of discussions with Iran in the future.
-But it would be a mistake to ignore the degree to which Obama's weakness in the face of the lobby's arguments about the regional dimension of the agreement reflects its acceptance of the basic premises of those arguments - just as it has accepted the lobby's premise that Iran has been trying obtain nuclear weapons.
+There are some differences between the administration and its pro-Israel and Saudi critics regarding Iran's regional role.
+Otherwise, Obama would not even acknowledge the possibility of discussions with Iran in the future.
+But it would be a mistake to ignore the degree to which Obama's weakness in the face of the lobby's arguments about the regional dimension of the agreement reflects its acceptance of the basic premises of those arguments - just as it has accepted the lobby's premise that Iran has been trying to obtain nuclear weapons.